12 December 2008

 Apart from anything else, this is going to burn a massive hole in the £11.5 billion capital cushion already extended to the bank by UK taxpayers.
 Analysts this morning suggested the figures will actually mean that the Lloyds TSB / HBOS superbank is almost certain to follow Northern Rock into full nationalisation.
 Simon Pilkington at JP Morgan Cazenove said that “the probability of nationalisation [of Lloyds, after completing the HBOS takeover] now feels uncomfortably high”.

-The whole thing makes Gordon Brown’s determination to push through an anti-competitive merger for reasons of financial stability doubly absurd.
+The whole thing makes Gordon Brown’s decision to push through an anti-competitive merger for reasons of financial stability doubly absurd.

 The announcement — well-timed to frighten HBOS’s shareholders into voting through the Lloyds TSB deal at a meeting in Birmingham later today and also to ensure that media coverage of the dire figures gets drowned out by news of the “historic” vote — reveals that the chickens have well and truly come home to roost for HBOS.
 According to Deutsche Bank analyst Jason Napier, it means that profits at the merged “superbank” will be wiped out for at least the next two years.